spryker/spryker-docs/_drafts/oryx/technology.md

 HTML is the backbone of the web.
 It is the markup language used to create web pages and applications.
 In Oryx, HTML is used to structure the content and layout of the application.
 It provides a semantic structure to the page, making it easier to understand and maintain.

 ### CSS
 CSS is a style sheet language used to describe the visual presentation of a document written in HTML.
-In Oryx, CSS is used to style the components and layout of the application.
-It allows developers to create a consistent visual style across the application and ensure that it is responsive and accessible.

-Oryx uses standard CSS syntax and does not utilize CSS preprocessors or post-processors, such as Sass or PostCSS.
+Oryx uses standard CSS syntax and does not utilize CSS preprocessors since Oryx does not use a global CSS utility library; instead, we have isolated styles per component and because of that we do not want to load global css utils in each component.

 Also unlike some other CSS methodologies, such as BEM (Block, Element, Modifier), Oryx does not rely on a specific naming convention to structure its CSS classes.